tphan022/rshell/README.md

 In both instances, pwd would run, since it ignores the successfulness of the first argument.

-Anything that appears after a # will be considered a comment, meaning `echo ILIKEPIZZA; # echo ILIKEPIE` will echo ILIKEPIZZA but will not echo ILIKEPIE because everything after # is ignored by the shell.
+Anything that appears after a # will be considered a COMMENT, meaning `echo ILIKEPIZZA; # echo ILIKEPIE` will echo ILIKEPIZZA but will not echo ILIKEPIE because everything after # is ignored by the shell.

 ## BuiltIns
 The only current working built in is `exit`, which will exit the program.
 This command can be chained using the connectors also.

 ## Bugs
-A current bug is that # will only work if it is not connected to any argument so that:
+1.A current bug is that # will only work if it is not connected to any argument so that:

     echo hello; # echo world